The Adolescent Safety Framework : Plymouth’s approach to supporting older children and young people experiencing harm outside the home.

 If your concern is about a location or peer group, you would refer this context into the Adolescent Safety Hub using the Safer Me Assessment.
 This will then be triaged by the Adolescent Safety Hub and a decision will be made as to whether it needs to proceed to a context conference.

-Please contact ASHub@plymouth.gov.uk for advice/ guidance on young people, locations or peers and completed forms.
+Please contact the MASH for advice/ guidance on young people, locations or peers and completed forms.

-In relation to Persons of Concern complete the persons of concern section of the Safer Me assessment and refer into the Adolescent Safety Hub.
+In relation to Persons of Concern complete the persons of concern section of the Safer Me assessment and contact the MASH.

 The Adolescent Safety Framework Paperwork and Materials Include: